 Welcome to the office of the Logan County Clerk and Recorder.
 The County Clerk has many roles in Logan County Government.
 The County Clerk is the keeper of the official seal of the County, Clerk of the County Board, keeper of vital statistics, marriage licenses, assumed names, tax extensions, delinquent taxes and the Logan County Election Authority.
 Here you will find forms and suggestions for obtaining documents that may help in your search for information in Logan County.

 The County Clerk also serves as the County Recorder.
 This website provides information on recording fees, plat act and school district affidavits, Property Fraud Alert and On-Line Land Records Search.
+We look forward to serving you and hope that this website is a helpful tool in your research online recording fees, plat act and school district affidavits, Property Fraud Alert and On-Line Land Records Search.
 We look forward to serving you and hope that this website is a helpful tool in your research online.

 The Office of the County Clerk is responsible for the extension of property tax.
 Tax levies from all taxing bodies in Logan County are filed in our office and available for viewing.

 You may contact the Office of the County Clerk to receive your notary if you have already applied through the Secretary of State.
 Applications for Notaries must first be made through the Secretary of State.
-Our office will notify you upon its arrival and you may come in to make your signature or request it by mail.
-If you are requesting by mail, send a letter of request, a check for $15.00 payable to the Logan County Clerk, and a sample of your signature.
+Our office will notify you, by mail, upon its arrival and you may come in to receive your notary or request it by mail.
+If you are requesting by mail, return the notifying letter, sent from our office, with your signature at the bottom.
+Along with the notifying letter, please send a check for $15.00 payable to the Logan County Clerk.

 Please visit the Illinois Secretary of State's Home Page for more information.